yuku/textcomplete/doc/how_to_use.md

 If `placementStr` includes 'top', it positions the drop-down to above the caret.
 If `placementStr` includes 'absleft' and 'absright', it positions the drop-down absolutely to the very left and right respectively.
 You can mix them.

-You can override the z-index property and the class attribute of dropdown element using `zIndex` and `className` option respectively.
+You can override the z-index property and the class attribute of dropdown element using `zIndex` and `dropdownClassName` option respectively.

 If you want to add some additional keyboard shortcut, set a function to `onKeydown` option.
 The function will be called with two arguments, the keydown event and commands hash.